MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 ## Site-map extensions

 With the Dynamics 365 nonprofit accelerator, nonprofits can streamline their operational management of constituents, fundraising, grant and award management, program delivery, and impact tracking.
-The nonprofit accelerator can be used with Microsoft Dynamics 365 or independently with the Common Data Model for Nonprofits core solution layer that is not dependent on Microsoft Dynamics 365.
+The nonprofit accelerator can be used with Microsoft Dynamics 365 or independently with Common Data Model for Nonprofits core solution layer that is not dependent on Microsoft Dynamics 365.
 This independent solution layer can be leveraged to build Power Apps and Power BI visualizations, or to serve as a foundational layer to Modern Workplace and Azure solutions.

 Nonprofits, ISVs, and others in the nonprofit sector can build their solutions and business processes on top of the new and existing entities and templates found within the nonprofit accelerator.
 The current data model supports common nonprofit activities but has been designed to allow flexibility to support other use cases and extensions.